canonical/certification-docs/Policy_Guide-16.04.rst

 Model
     The Model of the hardware being tested, the Family.
 For example, DL385.
     This is the superset of a "Model" that includes all the variants of that model.

+ODM
+    Original Design Manufacturer, or the entity that designs and produces and retails the hardware.

+OEM
+    Original Equipment Manufacturer, or the entity that designs and produces the hardware with the intention that the hardware will be re-branded and sold by a third party

 Partner
     The OEM, ODM, IHV or System Builder who has joined the Programme and